 In doing this, while considering all the matters of section 101(3), Council placed emphasis on developing a simple more easily understood rating system.

 Council has taken the view that rates are more akin to a tax and are not a payment for services received.

-As a result the default stance is that an activity should be funded from the general rate unless Council determines a targeted rate is justified to more appropriately allocate the rates to a community or sector or connected property.
+As a result the default stance is that an activity should be funded from the general rate, unless Council determines that a targeted rate is justified to more appropriately allocate the rates to a community, a sector or a connected property.